jax-ml/jax/docs/401/cute-dsl.md

 **What you'll do:**

-- Install CUTLASS 4.x and its CuTe DSL Python front-end
+- Install CUTLASS 4.4+ and its CuTe DSL Python front-end
 - Write a **Vector Add** kernel using `@cute.kernel` and launch it with `@cute.jit`
 - Integrate CuTe DSL kernels into JAX programs via `cutlass.jax.cutlass_call`
 - Implement **SAXPY** (`y = alpha * x + y`) with scalar kernel arguments
 - Write **ReLU** and **Fused Bias+ReLU** activation kernels for deep learning
-- Build a **tiled GEMM** using tensor core MMA instructions
+- Build a simple **tiled GEMM**
 - Shard CUTLASS kernels across multiple GPUs with `jax.shard_map`
 - **Export and serialize** JAX functions containing CUTLASS kernels with **`jax.export`**